MegaMek/megamek/megamek/data/scenarios/MonteDiablo/README.txt

   +20 Points if Lt.-Gen. Giggins Mech is destroyed -20 Points per each Lyran Mech destroyed
   -15 Points, each Lyran Mech forced to withdraw
-  -10 Points for each operational Davion or Comstar Mech on Monte Diablo at the end of the game.
+  -10 Points for each operational Davion or ComStar Mech on Monte Diablo at the end of the game.

 SPECIAL RULES